Newmont says Barrick intends to propose changes of Newmont by-laws

-(Reuters) - Newmont Mining Corp said on Sunday that Barrick Gold Corp, owner of a tiny fraction of the U.S. mining company, intends to propose lowering the ownership threshold needed to call a meeting of Newmont shareholders.
+Feb 24 (Reuters) - Newmont Mining Corp said on Sunday that Barrick Gold Corp intends to propose lowering the ownership threshold needed to call a meeting of Newmont shareholders.

 Newmont said it received notice of intent from a unit of Barrick for two shareholder proposals for consideration at Newmont’s next annual meeting of stockholders.